Appeal Your WA Property Tax. Save $800–$2,000 a Year.

 Is your property over-assessed?

-Enter your assessed value and the median $/sqft in your neighborhood.
-We'll tell you if you look over-assessed and when your window closes.
+Enter your assessed value and what your home would realistically sell for today.
+We'll tell you if you look over-assessed and when your filing window closes — no $/sqft math required.

 Which Washington county is your property in?